Tucson, Arizona: Southern Tucson

 South Tucson is the name of an independent, incorporated town of 1 sqmi south of downtown.
 It is surrounded by the City of Tucson and was incorporated in 1936 and reincorporated in 1940.

 The population is about 83% Mexican-American and 10% Native American, as residents self-identify in the census.
 South Tucson is widely known for its many Mexican restaurants and architectural styles.
-Bright murals have been painted on some walls, but city policy discourages this and many have been painted over.
+Bright murals have been painted on some walls, but city governers discourage this, and many of said murals have been painted over.

 The south side of the city of Tucson is generally considered to be the area around 25 sqmi south of 22nd Street, east of I-19, west of Davis Monthan Air Force Base and southwest of Aviation Parkway, and north of Los Reales Road.
 The Tucson International Airport and Tucson Electric Park are located here.